slowernews/wisdom-tldr/README.md

 ---
 ### On hierarchy

 Only comedians can speak the truth without consequences.
+Everything is hierarchy.

 > *'Never outshine the master.'<br>
 'Know who you’re dealing with: do not offend the wrong person.'<br>
 'Avoid stepping into a great man’s shoes.' -- Robert Greene (1st, 9th and 41st law of power)*

 > *'Weak managers believe if an employee becomes irreplaceable, they have become expendable.
 Keeping employees dispensable is more important than keeping skilled talent.
-Read books written by managers for managers.
 Their actions aren't random or stupid.'*

 > *'Higher the status, more exposure to parasites whose transmission isn't environmentally mediated.'*

 > *'The highest form of the art of power is the ability to distinguish the wolves from the lambs, the foxes from hares, the hawks from vultures.'*

-> *'Everything is hierarchy.
-Social cartography: who's the decision maker, to whom people are speaking and who is speaking.'*
+> *'Social cartography: who's the decision maker, to whom people are speaking and who is speaking.'*

 HOWEVER, don't vow to the gatekeepers.

 > *'Most people are basically afraid of their superiors.
 Someone’s position does not make them important.
 You can replace them as quickly as they can replace you.
 It's a business relationship.'*

 > *'Only the truth is funny.' -- Rick Reynolds*

 ---
 	  __                                      __            __